curityio/oauth-agent-kotlin-spring-fapi/doc/Setup.md

 - Ensure that Docker Desktop is installed
 - Ensure that the jq tool is installed

-Also get a License File for the Curity Identity Server:
+Also get a License File for the Curity Identity Server with support for financial-grade features:

 - Sign in to the [Curity Developer Portal](https://developer.curity.io/) with your Github account.
 - You can get a [Free Community Edition License](https://curity.io/product/community/) if you are new to the Curity Identity Server.